epfl-mobots/WinterClusterModelling/README.md

 <img src=images/overview.png width=600 position=centered>

 # Structure and description
 The up-to-date version of the project is on the __shivering__ branch.
 This branch needs to be run with a config file having a similar layout than "sumpter_new.cfg", and gives the option of activating shivering thermogenesis, explorer behaviors hypothesis and 3D diffusion.
-Also, the code's output can be chosen to be given in a relalistic or free frame.
+Also, the code's output can be chosen to be given in a realistic or free frame.

 The __TempExp__  branch can be used to characterize and plot the error occuring when temperatures become too high, creating infinite value resulting in an error in the simulation.